makerdao/market-maker-keeper/README.md

 _"Bands configuration"_ section below for more details regarding keeper mechanics.

-All these keepers are currently only capable of market-making on the SAI/W-ETH (for OasisDEX and RadarRelay) and SAI/ETH (for EtherDelta) pairs.
+All these keepers are currently only capable of market-making on the SAI/W-ETH (for OasisDEX and RadarRelay) and SAI/ETH (for EtherDelta and Bibox) pairs.
 Changing it would require making some changes to their source code.
 Having said that, that change seems to be pretty trivial.